The Bottleneck Moves Faster Than Your Model

 At the scale some organizations run at, tens of thousands of signals per month flowing across Gong, Zendesk, and Notion, the discovery problem is not "how do we read more?"
 It is: when the gem surfaces in call 4,000, do we have the structure to see it?

 Most organizations don't.
-Not due to a lack judgment.
-The pipeline between signal and decision was just designed for a different velocity.
+Not because they lack judgment.
+The pipeline between signal and decision was designed for a different velocity.

 Karpathy said what LLMs are missing is a scratchpad.
 A structure that consolidates what was learned into explicit, referenced, persistent form so the next decision doesn't start from zero.
 He was talking about models.
 The metaphor holds for product organizations.